SeregPie/THREE.TextTexture/README.md

 *read-only*

 The width of the canvas devided by the height.
+If the width or the height is 0, the value is 1.

+`.blank`

+*read-only*

+The value is `true`, if the image is blank.

 ## see also